 System Units: Sets the unit format for the device.
-For example, Custom > Depth > Fathoms sets the unit format for depth to Fathoms.

 Variance: Sets the magnetic declination, the angle between magnetic north and true north, for your present location.

 North Reference: Sets the direction references used in calculating heading information.
 True sets geographic north as the north reference.
 Grid sets grid north as the north reference (000°).
 Magnetic sets the magnetic north as the north reference.